FrostDigital/fruster-mail-service/readme.md

             "to": [ "bob@example.com", "alice@nasa.com" ],  // can be a single string if only one recipient
             "from": "no-reply@fruster.se",
             "subject": "Hello world!",
-            "body": "This is the message.\n <-- That was a line break."
+            "body": "This is the message.\n <-- That was a line break.", "templateId": "2c79e8ea-3a8a-4721-99f1-4c94b89bdbcd", // optional id of sendgrid template "templateArgs": { // optional map of template args "name": "Joel"
+            }
         }
     }